IP Guidance

 Here, if you would like to further pursue the patent application, the options are to file for an appeal or file a divisional application, but whether one undertakes one of these strategies will depend on the reasons for the final rejection.

-What are the Support Requirements for the Amendment?
+Support Requirements for Amendment

 The Patent Act requires that the amendment must be supported by the original disclosure (claims, specification, or drawings).
 The amendment, if not supported, should be dismissed as new matter.